 In addition, other laws or rules may impose different vote requirements.
-For example, Section 312.03 and .07 and Section 303A.08 of the New York Stock Exchange (the "NYSE") Listed Company Manual (the "Listed Company Manual") require shareholder approval by the vote described more fully below for equity compensation plans (subject to certain exceptions) and certain issuances of securities.
+For example, Section 312.03 and .07 and Section 303A.08 of the New York Stock Exchange (the "NYSE") Listed Company Manual (the "Listed Company Manual") require shareholder approval by the vote described more fully below for equity compensation plans (subject to certain exceptions) and certain issuances of securities (subject to certain waivers, currently extended through March 31, 2021, related to the COVID-19 pandemic).
 Item 21(a) of Schedule 14A (the "Proxy Rules") requires the proxy statement to disclose the votes required for the election of directors and for the approval of any other matter (except approval of auditors).